ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 To do this, an oracle is typically made up of a smart contract running on-chain and some off-chain components.
 The on-chain contract receives requests for data from other smart contracts, which it passes to the off-chain component (called an oracle node).
 This oracle node can query data sources—using application programming interfaces (APIs), for example—and send transactions to store the requested data in the smart contract's storage.

 Essentially, a blockchain oracle bridges the information gap between the blockchain and the external environment, creating “hybrid smart contracts”.
 A hybrid smart contract is one that functions based on a combination of on-chain contract code and off-chain infrastructure.
 Decentralized prediction markets, described in the introduction, are an excellent example of hybrid smart contracts.
+Other examples might include crop insurance smart contracts that pay out when a set of oracles determine that certain weather phenomena have taken place.

 ## What is the oracle problem? {#the-oracle-problem}